Botanical Contemplations: Equisetaceae - Horsetail or Scouring rush

 27 May 2026

-As mentioned earlier, it's nature to spread aggressively via rhizome has earned horsetails its place on the "weed" list (OSU, n.d.)
+As mentioned earlier, its nature to spread aggressively via rhizome has earned horsetails its place on the "weed" list (OSU, n.d.)
 I find them absolutely beautiful though and a reminder of a time long before humans walked this earth.
-I am considering planting some Equisteum hymale in a container in my garden but am hesitant as I would hate to have it escape into my neighbors' yard.
-They are one of the most unique plants i've ever seen and I look forward to every spring when I get to see them on my hikes
+I am considering planting some Equisteum hymale (native to my area) in a container in my garden but am hesitant as I would hate to have it escape into my neighbors' yard.
+I absolutely adore horsetail species and think they are one of the most unique plants I've ever seen.
+I look forward to every spring when I get to see them on my hikes

 References